FridrichPeter/hello_wfs/README.md

 ## Usage

+1. Run `gdalinfo` on each raster to collect statistical values.
+2. Modify the remap ranges in the script based on the observed statistics.
-Run the script to process EVI TIFF files in the specified `input_dir` and store outputs in `output_dir`.
+3. Run the script to process EVI TIFF files in the specified `input_dir` and store outputs in `output_dir`.

 ---

 ### Requirements
+- GDAL for raster analysis
 - ArcPy with Spatial Analyst extension
 - Python environment compatible with ArcPy (typically ArcGIS Pro's Python environment)

 ---